Chinese Numbers — History, Fun Facts, and Cultural Meanings

 The universe begins as Taiji, the Dao founds on the One.

-When King Fu Xi was inventing the Bagua system, one means heaven.
+When King Fu Xi invented the Bagua system, one meant heaven.

 Other Meanings of Chinese Number One in Phrases and Poems